V1n1c1uz/All-Hello-World/README.md

 - [x] **TYPESCRIPT**
 is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 TypeScript is designed for the development of large applications and transcompiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.

+- [x] **C**
+is an imperative procedural language.
+It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.
 <br>

 <h4 align="center"> 🚧 Projeto README 🚀 Em construção... 🚧
 </h4>